amoshnin/BLK-Crowdfunding/README.md

 # Crowdfunding

-A simple Ethereum-based crowdfunding decentralized application (dapp) where you can start and fund crowdfunding projects.
-It uses Ether, a cryptocurrency, as the medium of exchange (currency).
+Ethereum-based crowdfunding decentralized application (dapp) where you can start and fund crowdfunding projects. <br/> Ethereum cryptocurrency is used as the medium of exchange (currency).

 ![Crowdfunding](https://i.imgur.com/mmnPHLf.gif)